DeathlyMade/VR-Project/README.md

 - *K-Means Clustering*: Used to segment regions based on color similarity.

 ### *Deep Learning Models (Part D)*
-- *CNN-based Segmentation*: Trained on facial images to predict masks.
 - *U-Net Architecture*: A powerful fully convolutional network trained for pixel-wise classification.

 ## iv.
 Hyperparameters and Experiments
-- *CNN Model*:
+- *U-Net Model*:
   - Optimizer: Adam
-  - Learning Rate: 0.001
+  - Learning Rate: 0.0002
-  - Batch Size: 32
+  - Batch Size: 4
   - Number of Epochs: 30
-  - Loss Function: Categorical Crossentropy

-- *U-Net Model*:
-  - Optimizer: Adam
-  - Learning Rate: 0.0001
-  - Batch Size: 16
-  - Number of Epochs: 20
-  - Loss Function: Dice Loss
+  - Loss Function: BCE + Dice Loss

-    In this project, we experimented with different hyperparameters to optimize the performance of CNN and U-Net models for image segmentation.
-Below are the key hyperparameters used:
+    In this project, we experimented with different hyperparameters to optimize the performance of U-Net models for image segmentation.

-    1. Learning Rate
-    Value Used: 0.0001

-    Optimizer: Adam (torch.optim.Adam)

-    Reasoning: A small learning rate ensures stable convergence and prevents overshooting the optimal weights.

-    2. Batch Size
-    Value Used: Defined as BATCH_SIZE (used in DataLoaders)

-    Impact: Controls the number of samples processed before updating model weights, affecting training stability and speed.

-    3. Number of Epochs
-    Value Used: 30

-    Training Strategy: The model is trained over 30 iterations to allow convergence without overfitting.

-    4. Optimizer
-    Type: Adam (torch.optim.Adam)

-    Reasoning: Adam is widely used for deep learning tasks due to its adaptive learning rate properties.

-    5. Loss Function
-    Finding: The loss function was not explicitly found in the extracted code.

-    Potential Options: Could be CrossEntropyLoss or Dice Loss for segmentation.

-    6. Activation Functions
-    Finding: ReLU (torch.nn.ReLU) is likely used in CNN layers.

-    Experiments and Variations
-    The learning rate, batch size, and number of epochs can be adjusted for further fine-tuning.

-    Future experiments could explore different loss functions and data augmentation strategies to improve segmentation performance.

-    Different variations of learning rates, optimizers, and batch sizes were tested to fine-tune the models.

 ## v.
 Results
 - *Evaluation Metrics*: